harrygcoppock/ImperialMScAIUtils/README.md

 * Up and coming AI conference deadlines [AI deadlines](https://aideadlin.es/?sub=ML,CV,NLP,RO,SP,DM)
 * Magical tool that allows you to screen shot any equation and turn it into latex code!!!!
 [Mathpix](https://mathpix.com/)
 ## Contributing
-Please feel free to contribute to this cheat repo.
+Please feel free to contribute to this repo.
 If you would like to do so e.g. adding a useful link to the README it would be good to stick to good git pratice:
 1. Fork this repo
 2. Create a branch
 3. Commit and push your changes